Nebula-DEX/snapshot-testing/README.md

   - `stagnet1`
   - `devnet1`
 - `--work-dir`: Local folder where all temporary files, configs, binaries, and logs are stored.
+- `--config-path`: Path to the config.toml file.
+It can be URL or local file-path.
+See congig.toml in this repository for the example config

 ## Examples